 Whether in patrol cars, on mountain bikes or behind desks, the dedicated men and women of the Wayne State University Police Department (WSUPD) handle all police, criminal and safety matters on campus.
-The department's members seek to vigorously and faithfully enforce the law with uncompromised integrity and without bias, and to provide community-oriented services with efficiency, professionalism and courtesy.
+The department's members seek to enforce the law with uncompromised integrity and provide community-oriented services with efficiency, professionalism and courtesy.
 Our full-service department is available to the university community 24 hours a day, seven days a week, 365 days a year.